jbbenavidesr/Gaussino/CONTRIBUTING.md

 In order to test the code provided for new releases we have various nightly slots.
 In particular for Gauss we have setup two dedicated nightly slots:
 - **lhcb-sim09**, for the continuous build of the next Gauss v49rX release
 - **lhcb-sim09-upgrade**, with the same scope for the next Gauss v50rX
-- **lhcb-gauss-dev, for the continuos build of the master branch and the bext Gauss v52rX (Sim10 preparation)
+- **lhcb-gauss-dev**, for the continuos build of the master branch and the bext Gauss v52rX (Sim10 preparation)

 Gauss in lhcb-sim09 is built from the head of the Sim09 GitLab branch, while the one in lhcb-sim09-upgrade is built from the Sim09-upgrade branch,